-This contributes to problems related to attendance and online sessions participation.
+This contributes to problems related to attendance and online session participation.
 An IIT Kanpur survey showed that 9.3 percent of its 2,789 students were unable to access material sent online by the institute or study.

 Just 34.1 percent of them had internet access that was strong enough to watch lectures in real-time.
-The survey conducted by LocalCircles among 25,000 respondents showed that only 57% of students had the equipment, router and printer needed to attend online classes at home.
+The survey conducted by LocalCircles among 25,000 respondents showed that only 57% of students had the equipment, router, and printer needed to attend online classes at home.

 Not Just About Classes

 Many feel that online education isn’t as simple as talking to the microphone at one end, connecting a computer or phone, and hearing at the other.